 You can decide which search providers you want to enable, and the order in which they appear in the search hit list.
 To access these settings, go to the admin view and select Config > Search Configuration.

 - Blocks.
-Allows for search in blocks.
+Search in blocks.

 - Files.
-Allows for search in files.
+Search in files.

 - Pages.
-Allows for search in pages.
+Search in pages.

 - Find files, blocks and pages if you have Episerver Find installed.